GraphBLAS/SuiteSparseSessions/Session8/README.md

 5. Call internal workhorse method (e.g., `GB_apply`)

 ### Descriptor Handling
-"I no longer use the descriptor.
-I've thrown it away.
+"Once I extract its contents, I no longer use the descriptor.
 I don't pass it to my internal methods.
 I just pass in the pieces like is A transpose or not, is the mask complement, and so forth."

 ---